Advantages of Artificial Incubation

 Artificial incubators can only imitate nature.
 The hatch rate is considerably lower for artificial incubators than for natural incubation.
 Artificial incubators can often only hatch 60-80% of the eggs, while duck moms can usually hatch 90-100%.

-And I think it is a wonderful advantage for the ducks to actually have a MOTHER.
+And I think it is a wonderful advantage for the ducks to actually have a mother.
 Of course you can imprint them on you, and they will think you’re the mother, but you can’t teach them the same way, and the emotional attachment is important.
 She teaches them how to forage, how to eat and drink, and how to act like a duck.
 She keeps them warm and happy.
-When you hatch artificially, you have to transport the babies to a brooder with a head lamp, food, water, and bedding.
+When you hatch artificially, you have to transport the babies to a brooder with a heat lamp, food, water, and bedding.
 It’s up to you to keep them safe, warm, and happy.
 You can’t put them on pasture immediately, so they don’t learn survival lessons as fast as naturally raised ducklings.

-Finally, YOU have the joy of watching nature at work.
+Finally, you have the joy of watching nature at work.
 You have the joy of watching the happy mom and her cluster of babies.

 I still much prefer natural incubation.
 I like sticking to nature’s way of doing things.
 In summary, artificial incubators are useful in emergencies, when you are hatching eggs from a breed that won’t set, when you want to hatch large numbers of eggs, or when you want to hatch at times when no ducks are broody.
 Duck moms are good because they do all the work themselves, they are generally better at hatching and raising the babies, and she teaches them better than any human can.